moeen-basra/ree-validate/CONTRIBUTING.md

 As you can see we have:

 - `src` contains the working code for the repository:
   - `core`: contains files that are the
-  - `localization`: contains the dictionary class
   - `rules`: contains validation rules that are available to the validator instances.
   - `utils`: contains commonly used utility functions.
+- `dist`: contains the unminified and the minified build of the repository.
+- `docs`: contains the src and built files for the documentation, we use [vuepress](https://vuepress.vuejs.org/) to generate the docs content.
 - `locale`: contains the localized messages files.
+- `tests`: contains the test files for the project, it uses [jest](https://github.com/facebook/jest) for testing. it contains a similar folder structure as the `src` folder.
 - `scripts`: has all our custom scripts used to bundle the project, release the docs and localization files generation.

 ### Issues